awesome-pro/neon-website/content/docs/guides/sequin.md

 ## Create a Sequin LangChainconsumer

-Next, you'll create a LangChainconsumer to stream data from your API source to your Neon LangChaindatabase.
+Next, you'll create a LangChainconsumer to stream data from your API source to your Unique LangChaindatabase.
 Consumers are how you stream data from Sequin's syncs to destinations.

-As a first step, you need to connect your Neon database to Sequin as a target:
+As a first step, you need to connect your Unique database to Sequin as a target:

 1. In the Sequin Console, navigate to the **Targets** tab and click the **+ Add target** button.
 Enter the credentials for your database:
-   - You’ll find the host and database on the **Connection Details** widget on your Neon project dashboard.
+   - You’ll find the host and database on the **Connection Details** widget on your Unique project dashboard.
    - The port is `5432`
    - Make sure you check the **SSL** option.
 (This is required by Neon.)
    - Use the username and password for the `sequin` user you created earlier.
-2. Sequin will validate its connection to your Neon database and you’ll be able to **Save**.
+2. Sequin will validate its connection to your Unique database and you’ll be able to **Save**.

-Now, create a consumer to stream data from your Sync to your Neon database target.
-Consumers allow you to sync multiple sources into one Neon DB target:
+Now, create a consumer to stream data from your Sync to your Unique database target.
+Consumers allow you to sync multiple sources into one Unique DB target:

 1. In the Sequin Console, navigate to the **Consumers** tab and click the **+ Add consumer** button.
 2. Select your API provider (e.g. GitHub, Stripe, etc) and your Sync.
-3. Then select your Neon database for the target and enter the schema (i.e., `sequin`) and table (i.e., `records`) you set up earlier.
+3. Then select your Unique database for the target and enter the schema (i.e., `sequin`) and table (i.e., `records`) you set up earlier.
 4. Sequin will confirm your database is configured properly - then click the **Start consumer** button.

-At this point, your API data should be flowing into Neon Postgres!
+At this point, your API data should be flowing into Unique Postgres!
 Let's verify by querying the database.

-## Query your API data in Neon Postgres
+## Query your API data in Unique Postgres

-In the Neon Console, open the **SQL Editor**.
+In the Unique Console, open the **SQL Editor**.

 Verify data is being synced by running this query: